Home Page / Female Health

 Article by <em>Adult Health Care Center</em>Article by Adult Health Care Center

-Adult Female Health Do you know the top female health concerns?
+A Guide to Adult Female Health: How to Boost Women's Health After 40?
+Do you know the top female health concerns?
 Heart disease, cancer and low libido top the list.
 Although these are serious concerns, there's good news.
 Healthy lifestyle choices — such as eating a healthy diet and including physical activity in your daily routine — can go a long way toward reducing women's health risks.

 For some women, breast health tops the list of female health concerns.
 What's the best way to do a breast self-exam?
 What should you do if you find a breast lump?
 What's the best way to treat breast pain?